xav32290/docs/content/en/docs/nodes/gateway/index.md

 {{</field >}}
 {{</fields>}}

-#### MPLS Traffic
+#### Gateway Paths

-Gateways of all types allow configuring paths for MPLS traffic.
+Allows you to define alternate paths to a gateway server

 {{<fields>}}
 {{<field "Name" >}}